Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Examples of application in ATLAS analyses

 The fake factors calculated for the multi-lepton analysis are shown in Figures~\ref{fig:ml_fakesyst_el} and~\ref{fig:ml_fakesyst_mu} for electrons and muons.
 The uncertainties in the fake factors are categorised and evaluated as described below.

 There are statistical uncertainties due to the data and MC sample sizes in each fake-factor bin, which due to their small size are summed in quadrature into a single uncertainty.

 In the regions enriched in fake/non-prompt leptons, MC predictions are used to subtract the real-lepton contribution from the data.
 The uncertainties in the MC contributions are propagated to the fake factors.
 The main contributions from real leptons in the single-lepton regions are from \Zjets, \Wjets and \ttbar events.
 For the $Z/\Wjets$ processes, an uncertainty of 5\% is applied to the cross-section.
-For the \ttbar process, the assumed uncertainties are $^{+2.4\%}_{-3.3\%}$~(\muR, \muF) and $\pm 4.2\%$~(PDF).
+For the \ttbar process, uncertainties on the cross section due to renormalization and factorization scales ($\sim 3$\%) and PDF ($\sim 4$\%) are applied.

 Extrapolating the fake factors from the single-lepton sample to the multi-lepton samples used in the analysis introduces an uncertainty because these samples differ in the kinematic distributions of fake/non-prompt leptons, and possibly also in the fake/non-prompt lepton composition.
 Two uncertainties are included to address the bias caused by imposing a \met upper bound in the fake/non-prompt lepton estimation sample, and by imposing a \pt requirement on the tag jet in the fake/non-prompt muon estimation sample.
 These uncertainties are estimated by varying the requirements on these variables upwards and downwards by \SI{10}{\GeV}.\footnote{Only the \met variation is displayed separately in the plots, as the variation of the jet \pt results in an uncertainty that is too small to be visible.} Plots showing the impact of these systematic effects on the fake factors are given in Figures~\ref{fig:ml_fakesyst_el} and~\ref{fig:ml_fakesyst_mu}.